StoyanBanov/myface-client/README.md

   - Chats remain even after a friendship is removed

 ## Running the application

-  - Create a .env file with the following properties:
+  - In the root directory of the project create a .env file with the following properties:
     - VITE_HOST=(address to the [Myface Server](https://github.com/StoyanBanov/myface-server))
   - Install dependencies - npm i
-  - Run appliaction - npm run dev
+  - Run the appliaction - npm run dev
   - Run the [Myface Server](https://github.com/StoyanBanov/myface-server)

 ## Deployment Info